badiba/raytracer-795/README.md

 This section includes different versions of the Ray Tracer.
 Each version has it's own subsection.
 These subsections include:

-- brief explanations of what is being added in that version,
+- Brief explanations of what is being added in that version.
-- resulting images in that version,
+- Resulting images in that version.
-- what kind of bugs have been encountered and how did I manage to fix them,
+- What kind of bugs have been encountered and how did I manage to fix them.
-- my personal experiences.
+- My personal experiences.

 If applicable, time comparisons of different implementations are also added in these subsections.